BLACK and DECKER 3.6-Volt 3 Position

 Things To Consider When Buying A Cordless Drill

-There is many a cordless drill out there that looks great but not that many that actually are great.
+There is many a cordless drill out there that look great to go with your portable workbench but not that many that actually are great.
 As such you’ll want to keep some things in mind when shopping for a new cordless drill to make sure you get your money’s worth and not the power tool version of a lemon.
 Here are some of those considerations.

 Weight – This is right up front because if your cordless drill weighs in at 4 or 5 pounds you’re going to spend as much time with it laying on the floor while you massage your forearms as you are working with it.
 Fortunately as the technology has progressed, the weight of these power tools has steadily decreased, a phenomenon that can largely be attributed to advances in battery development.
 You should be able to get an excellent cordless drill today that weighs 3 lbs or even a bit less.

 Torque – The torque is essentially the measure of the drill’s power.
 The greater the torque, the greater the amount of force the drill can bring to bear on the task.
 If you regularly drill into tough materials like concrete or plan to do so with your new drill, you’ll want a drill with plenty of torque.
 Most every cordless drill on our list maxes out at about 400 in-lbs. and in most cases that will be fine.
 However, if you really need your drill to have maximum muscle behind it you may want as much as 600 or even 1000 in-lbs.